What is amblyopia?

-Treating amblyopia hold making the child use the eye with the reduced vision (weaker eye).
+Treating amblyopia prove making the child use the eye with the reduced vision (weaker eye).
 Currently, there are two ways used to do this:

 A drop of a drug called atropine is placed in the stronger eye once a day to temporarily blur the vision so that the child will prefer to use the eye with amblyopia.
-Therapy with atropine also stimulates vision in the weaker eye and helps the part of the brain thatmanages vision develop more completely.
+Surgery with atropine also stimulates vision in the weaker eye and helps the part of the brain that manages vision develop more completely.

 An opaque, adhesive patch is worn over the stronger eye for weeks to months.
 This therapy forces the child to use the eye with amblyopia.
 Patching stimulates vision in the weaker eye and helps the part of the brain that manages vision develop more completely.

-Previously, eye care professionals much thought that treating amblyopia in older children would be of little benefit.
-However, surprising results from a nationwide analytic trial show that many children age seven through 17 with amblyopia may benefit from Cure sthat are more commonly used on younger children.
+Previously, eye care specialist repeatedly thought that treating amblyopia in older children would be of little benefit.
+However, surprising results from a nationwide analytic trial show that many children age seven through 17 with amblyopia may benefit from remedy sthat are more commonly used on younger children.
 This study shows that age alone should not be used as a factor to decide whether or not to treat a child for amblyopia.